seanulus/self-assessment/README.md

 MVC stands for Model/View/Controller or Component depending on which language/framework you're dealing with.
 The Model defines what data the app should contain.
 The view defines how the apps data should be displayed to the user.
 The controller/component contains logic that updates the model and/or view in response to input from the user.

 * Describe Object Inheritance

+In object oriented programming, object inheritance refers to the ability of new objects to take on the properties of existing objects.
+You can inherit properties of a different object using the extends keyword.

+* What is floating in CSS?

+Float is a property in CSS which specifies that an element should be placed along the left or right side of its container, allowing text and inline elements to wrap around it.
+The element is removed from the flow of the webpage, though still remaining a part of the flow.

+* What are media queries and how do you use them?

+Media Queries are used to determine breakpoints in the browsers view based on screen size or some other feature.
+They are generally used in responsive design to make sure that all the content of a page is visible and easily readable to the user on any device.